-- Reporting Procedures: Any member experiencing or witnessing SEAH should report it to the designated WfOH Community Manager. - Investigation: All reported incidents will be promptly, thoroughly, and confidentially investigated by trained staff or external investigators as needed. - Protection for Reporters and Victims: Individuals reporting SEAH in good faith will be protected from retaliation.
+- Reporting Procedures: Any member experiencing or witnessing SEAH should report it to the designated SEAH Officer or through an anonymous online reporting system. - Investigation: All reported incidents will be promptly, thoroughly, and confidentially investigated by trained staff or external investigators as needed. - Protection for Reporters and Victims: Individuals reporting SEAH in good faith will be protected from retaliation.